Higher Life movement: History

 A convention for the promotion of holiness was held at Brighton from May 29-June 7, 1875.
-The prominent American evangelist Dwight L. Moody told his London audiences that the Brighton meeting was to be a very important one.
+The American evangelist Dwight L. Moody told his London audiences that the Brighton meeting was to be a very important one.
 About eight thousand people attended it.
 T. D. Harford-Battersby attended this convention and made arrangements to have one in his parish in Keswick.
 He was the recognized leader of this annual convention for several years until his death.
 Robert Pearsall Smith was going to be the main speaker, but the public disclosure of his teaching a woman in a hotel bedroom that Spirit baptism was allegedly accompanied with sexual thrills led him to be disinvited from the meeting.
 Smith never recovered and having "lost his faith, withdrew from public gaze and spent most of the rest of his life as an invalid".

 A gradual distinction developed between traditional Methodists and the newer Keswick speakers.
 Keswick took on a more Calvinistic tone, as Keswick preachers took pains to distance themselves from the Wesleyan doctrine of eradication (the doctrine that original sin could be completely extinguished from the Christian soul prior to death).
 Keswick speakers began using the term "counteraction" to describe the Holy Spirit's effect on original sin, often comparing it to how air pressure counteracts gravity in lifting an airplane.
-Modern Wesleyan-Arminian theologians regard the Keswick theology as something different from their own dogma of entire sanctification.
+Modern Wesleyan-Arminian theologians regard the Keswick theology as different from their own dogma of entire sanctification.
+Keswickians and Methodists differ on their view of sin, with Methodists viewing "sin as a voluntary transgression of the known law of God" and Kewsickians viewing "sin as any attitidue or action that falls short of the perfection of God."
+Keswickians and Methodists differ in that Keswickians do "not believe that the sin nature can be eradicated, but can only be suppressed" while Methodists affirm "the removal of the sin nature" in entire sanctification.